c-edw/speedlane/README.md

 # Speedlane

 #### What is it?
 Speedlane is a small HTTP router for RESTful APIs.
-It is a good example project for ES7.

-#### HTTP2?
-It may be implemented at some point.
+Not to be used in production!

 # Examples
 Check the example scripts in the `examples` directory.